MAHErko944/pathfinding-visualizer/README.md

 4. Push to your branch (`git push origin feature/your-feature-name`).
 5. Open a pull request with a detailed description of your changes.

-Please ensure your code follows PEP 8 style guidelines and includes appropriate comments.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Built with ❤️ by [Your Name](https://github.com/yourusername).
-Happy pathfinding!